Nuclear Weapons Abolition Committee (NWA)

 - Leadership of the Peace Caucus in affiliation with the APHA

-The UN Treaty was the direct result of a multi-year effort spearheaded by PSR’s partner the International Campaign to Abolish Nuclear Weapons (ICAN), which received the 2017 Nobel Peace Prize for their work.
+- The United Nations Treaty on the Prohibition of Nuclear Weapons was ratified!
+History was made on October 24, 2020, when the 50th country ratified the Treaty.
+It will enter-into-force becoming legally binding for countries that have joined the treaty, most likely on January 22, 2021, two days after U.S. Inauguration Day.
+The UN Treaty was the direct result of a multi-year effort spearheaded by PSR’s partner the International Campaign to Abolish Nuclear Weapons (ICAN).
 The Treaty “prohibits nations from developing, testing, producing, manufacturing, transferring, possessing, stockpiling, using or threatening to use nuclear weapons, or allowing nuclear weapons to be stationed on their territory…[as well as] assisting, encouraging or inducing anyone to engage in any of these activities.”
+Worldwide celebrations are planned for Friday, January 22, 2021.

 Read National PSR’s Nuclear Weapons Policy Recommendations, August 2020.